 - Vampire: The Masquerade Bloodlines: As in the tabletop game, Tzimisce vampires have the power to reshape flesh.
 Andrei the Tzimisce elder uses it to wallpaper his California mansion with still-bleeding human skin and decorate it with living flesh-and-bone furniture, but mentions that it's a pale echo of his homeland's estates.

-- Stand Still, Stay Silent: Some trolls have the misfortune to fuse with the architecture of wherever it is that they died of the Rash.
+- Stand Still, Stay Silent: "Trolls" are the mutated, nigh-mindless undead remains of humans who contracted an illness known as the "Rash."
+Some trolls have the misfortune to fuse with the architecture of wherever it is that they died of the Rash.
 One gruesome example can be found in Chapter 5, where the body of a victim of the Rash can be seen strapped to a gurney.
-Its limbs are grossly distorted and frozen as if in a spasm of pain.
-The neck has grown several feet and rooted to the ceiling, and the face is still stretched in a grimace of pain 90 years after death.
+Its limbs are grossly distorted and frozen as if in a spasm of agony.
+The neck has grown several feet and rooted to the ceiling overhead, and the face is still stretched in a mummified grimace of pain 90 years after death.